MultiTrickFox/WizKid2025/README.md

-# Each entry in the 'wiz' collection has the following structure:
+# 'wiz' collection structure, each entry has:

 - User - string
 - Pass - string